Skip to main content

 op.load('squeezenet1.0-imagenet.axm'),

-op.axclassification(class_id_type=op.ImagenetClasses), # -> list[Classification]
+op.ax_classification(class_id_type=op.ImagenetClasses), # -> list[Classification]

-op.topk(k=5), # -> top 5 classifications
+op.top_k(k=5), # -> top 5 classifications

 )